IBM OS/2 Warp

 In the year 2016 Microsoft Windows still doesn't have a proper system to handle with higher DPI, and Microsoft has just started to implement 'resolution sniffing' where it will dynamically change your DPI settings based on your resolution.
 Well guess what, OS/2 Warp had this way back in 1999.
 If you set up OS/2 in 1600x1200, it will bump up the DPI to 125%.
 This was only *just* introduced in Windows 8!
 Windows 7 requires a patch released much later in its life to perform this.

-What's more, is that OS/2 properly scales all fonts, windows and applications without having to smudge everything over-- which is becomming a huge problem even in Windows 10 where Microsoft desperately tried to change the DPI system breaking things even worse.
+What's more, is that OS/2 properly scales all fonts, windows and applications without having to smudge everything over-- which is becoming a huge problem even in Windows 10 where Microsoft desperately tried to change the DPI system breaking things even worse.

 Where is OS/2 now at the present time?
 Its use has rapidly declined and even ATMs are starting to switch over to other operating systems; actually there's a big problem with the XP ATMs: which is why Microsoft is still making special updates for it that desktop users are relaying to their own machines as well.
 There are of course some businesses that have equipment and processes that still run on OS/2 and probably won't be changing any time soon because:

 With some of the problems of Windows 10 though, OS/2 does offer some respite.
 And it's FAST.
+2026 update-- yeah... try Windows 11 on for size, what a horrible product that is.
+Windows 11 makes Windows 95 look like a perfect product.

 Advice for installing OS/2